Driver in truck trafficking case had suspended license

 It is not clear if those medical conditions were related to the disqualification of his commercial driver’s license.

 “The medical card certification is extremely serious business.
 Drivers watch it like hawks because you can’t drive a truck without it,” said Kenneth S. Armstrong, the president of the Florida Trucking Association who reviewed Bradley’s driving record for the Associated Press.
-“When you’re moving a 50, 60, 70, 80,000-pound vehicle along the road, we hold those people to a higher health standard than a typical passenger car driver.”
+“When you’re moving a 50, 60, 70, 80,000-pound vehicle along the road, we hold those people to a higher health standard than a typical passenger car driver.
+It is why companies bring in the adas systems, and other measures, to track drivers and deliveries.”

 The law requires commercial drivers to be screened by a doctor for serious medical conditions that might impair their ability to safely operate their vehicles.
 Many drivers may also choose to attend a Florida traffic school online for many different reasons, for instance, some insurance providers may decrease the price of their insurance policy if a driver has been through extended driving education.